| ADVICE WANTED! | July 31, 2002 | |

 R1: Dear Joe, LOCHARBRIGGS (not LOCHABRIGGS) SANDSTONE, Sandstone is characterized by red or pink colouring, and it is medium grained in texture, free of clay holes and other impurities.
 The stone is quarried from the outskirts of Dumfries in Scotland.
 It is a Permian Sandstone.
 Daniel, Slovakia

-with brown (sometimes brown-reddish) color and almost homogenous structure.
-Daniel,
+Brazil with brown (sometimes brown-reddish) color and almost homogenous structure.
+Daniel, Slovakia

 quartz and pyroxenes.
 Daniel, Slovakia